 Family lawyers are trained in and focused on matters to do with families.
-They are not only practiced in the laws of family matters, but also in the delicacy with which these cases need to be treated.
+They are not only practiced in the different types of family law, but also in the delicacy with which these cases need to be treated.

-There are many different types of cases a family lawyer will represent, and they usually focus on doing so as respectfully and calmly as possible.
+There are many different types of family law.
+A lawyer will usually focus on one or more specialties.
 Most lawyers don’t want family matters to become big disputes, but would rather resolve them as quickly and fairly as possible and try to avoid going to court to ensure the family remains as in tact as possible, regardless of the situation.
-Here are some types of cases a family lawyer could become involved in.

 1. Divorce and separation